Emilio Bonito crafts intricate instrumental songs that fuse acoustic fingerstyle guitar with avant-garde, indie folk and pop culture influences.

 Released on Hamilton-based indie label Maisonneuve Music, Emilio’s debut single “Marth” fused the artist’s eclectic influences into an artful mix of new and old.
 CBC Radio’s In the Key of C declared it “a great example of contemporary fingerstyle guitar.”
 Emilio followed up his debut a few months later with “I Saw Three Ships” — a warm, acoustic fingerpicking-style take of the Christmas classic with Medieval and modern influences.

-Emilio’s latest single, “Midnight Runner”, creates a dreamy narrative with changing dynamics, tempos and time signatures.
+“Midnight Runner” creates a dreamy narrative with changing dynamics, tempos and time signatures.
 The result is an atmospheric, flowing track that explores themes of rumination and self-reflection.
-“It’s about having too many thoughts that run wild while you’re trying to sleep,” explains Emilio.
-“Sometimes it feels like running a marathon, thinking and over analyzing situations that happen on a given day.
-By the time you wake up, you’re already exhausted.”

 The song’s production salutes other fingerstyle greats such as Andy McKee and Canadians Don Ross and Antoine Dufour, while staying true to the Emilio’s hypnotic and undulating percussive style.